 If you are only in port for 1 day and wish to see the tunnels, doing a city tour will be a very tight squeeze in the schedule.

 Vung Tau City is a much-loved local beach city 45 km (30 miles) from Phu My Port.
-This destination is another choice for you on arriving in Phu My Port (if you don’t fancy Ho Chi Minh city).
-Going to Vung Tau will mean taking the opposite route from the one to Ho Chi Minh city.
+This destination is another choice for you on arriving in Phu My Port (if you don’t fancy Ho Chi Minh City).
+Going to Vung Tau will mean taking the opposite route to Ho Chi Minh City.

 Although there is no public bus in the vicinity of Phu My Port, you still have the following three choices:

--Taxi: will cost you around US$ 40 which is quite a lot for a one-way trip but would be ideal if you travel with your family or friends and split the cost.
+-Taxi: will cost you around US$ 40, which is quite a lot for a one-way trip, but it would be ideal if you travel with your family or friends and split the cost.
 We recommend trusted brands like Mai Linh (green taxis) and Vinasun (white taxis) to avoid unexpected scams.
 You will need to walk outside of the port to hail a taxi.

 -Ship shuttle transport: Check with your cruise to see if they provide shuttle transport to Vung Tau City.
 The cost depends on your ship.

--Private car transport: Private cars and vans at the port are usually pre-booked by tour agencies, so this is the choice only when you want to travel in your group and have booked a tour in advance with a local agency.
-This option is for those who do not want to choose the tour options offered by the ship.
+-Private car transport: Private cars and vans at the port are usually pre-booked by tour agencies, so this is the choice only when you want to travel in your group and have booked a tour with a local agency.
+This option is for those who do not wish to choose the ship’s tour options.

-Note: if you want to book a private tour to Vung Tau from Phu My, it is a good idea to contact a local tour operator based in Vung Tau.
+Note: if you want to book a private tour to Vung Tau from Phu My, you should contact a local tour operator based in Vung Tau.

 -Back Beach (Bai Sau): Enjoy the year-round cool breezes of Vung Tau City at this favorite beach.
-As you may guess, there is also Front Beach (Bai Truoc), but the sand there is not as ideal and probably more suitable for just walking on the seaside road.
-Bai Sau stays the favorite choice for swimming, kite flying, and other fun beach activities.
+As you may guess, there is also Front Beach (Bai Truoc), but the sand there is not as ideal and probably more suitable for walking on the seaside road.
+Bai Sau is a favorite for swimming, kite flying, and other fun beach activities.
 Food and other services are also more available at Back Beach than Front Beach.

 -Robert Taylor’s Museum of Worldwide Arms: A picture inside the museum speaks for itself.
 One of the most worthwhile museums in Vietnam, this museum houses over 1,000 guns of different types and around 500 real-life-size human statues in solemn garments and soldier suits, creating mystique and intimidatingly exciting vibes.

--Shakyamuni Buddha Temple: Beholding the majestic Buddhist statue Thich Ca Phat Dai standing salient among the beautiful nature of Big Mountain (Nui Lon) is certainly a must on visiting Vung Tau City.
+-Shakyamuni Buddha Temple: Beholding the majestic Buddhist statue Thich Ca Phat Dai standing salient among the beautiful nature of Big Mountain (Nui Lon) is undoubtedly a must when visiting Vung Tau City.

--Christ the King Monument: Not only Buddhism but also Christianity showcases its best in this lovely coastal city.
-Christ the King Monument or the Statue of Christ is a much-loved attraction among local visitors regardless of their religion.
-From the top of the statue, you can admire a bird’s eye’s view of Vung Tau City, a combination of pristine beaches and verdant mountains.
+-Christ the King Monument: Buddhism and Christianity showcases its best in this lovely coastal city.
+Christ the King Monument or the Statue of Christ is a much-loved attraction among local visitors, regardless of their religion.
+From the top of the statue, you can admire a bird’s eye view of Vung Tau City, a combination of pristine beaches and verdant mountains.

-Discover more attractions of Vung Tau City and see details on their entrance fee and opening hours as well as eating options through our Vung Tau Travel Guide.
+Discover more attractions of Vung Tau City and see details on their entrance fee, opening hours, and eating options through our Vung Tau Travel Guide.

-Arriving in Phu My Port, you have various options to explore Vietnam – the beach city of Vung Tau, the iconic modern city of Ho Chi Minh, or the rustic and historic Cu Chi Tunnels.
+Arriving in Phu My Port, you can explore Vietnam – the beach city of Vung Tau, the iconic modern city of Ho Chi Minh, or the rustic and historic Cu Chi Tunnels.